li-jianli/jovay-docs/guide/jovay-white-paper.md

 These groups are assigned to distributed executors based on available resources for parallel execution.
 Transactions encountering conflicts during execution are dynamically rescheduled to maintain correctness.
-This mechanism guarantees deterministic equivalence with serial execution while achieving maximum intrablock parallelism.
+This mechanism guarantees deterministic equivalence with serial execution while achieving maximum intra-block parallelism.

 ### 3.4 Exploring the Prover Subsystem: Validity Proof Technology